l7mp/stunner/docs/INSTALL.md

     --namespace=stunner-system
 ```

-And that's all: you don't need to install the dataplane separately as provisioning this is handled automatically by the operator.
+And that's all: you don't need to install the dataplane separately, this is handled automatically by the operator.
 The `stunnerd` pods created by the operator can be customized using the Dataplane custom resource: you can specify the `stunnerd` container image version, provision resources per each `stunenrd` pod, deploy into the host network namespace, etc.; see the documentation [here](https://pkg.go.dev/github.com/l7mp/stunner-gateway-operator/api/v1alpha1#DataplaneSpec).
-All gateways will use the `default` Dataplane custom resource for provisioning `stunnerd` pods; you can override this by creating a new Dataplane CR and setting the name in the [`spec.dataplane` field](https://pkg.go.dev/github.com/l7mp/stunner-gateway-operator@v0.15.2/api/v1alpha1#GatewayConfigSpec) of the corresponding GatewayConfig.
+All gateways will use the `default` Dataplane custom resource as a template for creating `stunnerd` pods; you can override this by creating a new Dataplane resource and setting the name in the [`spec.dataplane` field](https://pkg.go.dev/github.com/l7mp/stunner-gateway-operator@v0.15.2/api/v1alpha1#GatewayConfigSpec) of the corresponding GatewayConfig.

 ```console
 kubectl get dataplanes.stunner.l7mp.io default -o yaml